Find the Wild in Broughton Archipelago & Johnstone Strait

 Sociable Cruising with Ancient and Frontier Cultures

-Aside from astonishing natural bounty, this blue-green group of islands is a sociable place to boat.
+Like everywhere on BC’s wild, yet civilized coast, along with astonishing natural bounty, the Broughtons are a sociable place to boat.
 From tiny communities like Telegraph Cove that share Canada’s frontier history, to First Nations villages like Alert Bay that combine modern life and ancient culture, to the camaraderie of boaters on the water or in resorts like Sullivan Bay on Broughton Island or Pierre’s at Echo Bay, the Broughton Archipelago truly offers you a rare combination of nature and culture in a compact cruising area.
 For a true splurge, you can tie up at the friendly, luxury outpost Nimmo Bay Resort in McKenzie Sound and dine on an exquisite meal by chefs who cater to movie stars.

 Kayaking, Hiking, Marine Parks

 Kayaking and hiking are great recreational options here.
 In settled weather, the outer islets are well worth exploring.
 If a bit of wind is forecast, there are lots of good anchorages and pretty coves deeper into the larger islands of the archipelago.
 The Burdwoods Group Conservancy islands at the entrance to Tribune Channel is exquisite.
 There is a hike up from Boat Bay, off Johnstone Strait, to the bluffs at Eagle Eye, where in summertime whale researchers count orcas transiting the area.
 Broughton Archipelago is the largest marine park in the province, spread across many islands.
 Visit Marine Parks to learn more.